 - U.S. Constitution: Significance and Structure (grades 9-12) We identify key events in U.S. history and the magnitude of the Constitution in context, with a particular emphasis on philanthropy.

 - Video Clip and Discussion Guide - Philanthropy and the Government In all countries, there is a balance of what needs are addressed by government, by business, and the nonprofit sector.
 In the U.S. because of the good philanthropy does for all, there are tax benefits for nonprofits and for people who donate to philanthropy.

-Click here and adjust the search by your grade level and subject area.
+For more lessons related to the Constitution and Our Role as Citizens, click here and adjust the search by your grade level and subject area.

 Service and Advocacy